Eczema Diet FAQs: babies, pregnancy and breastfeeding

 During pregnancy, your body has increased nutritional requirements in order to nourish both your baby and yourself.
 We do suggest you take a pregnancy multivitamin as iron, folic acid, zinc, magnesium, vitamin C and a range of B vitamins are important during this time.
 Calcium is incredibly important for bone and skin health, and it should be taken separately as it blocks the absorption of iron and zinc (if taken at the same time).

 Nutritionist Karen Fischer occasionally prescribes Skin Friend (Skin Friend AM and Calcium Matrix PM) to those who are pregnant if the mother has severe eczema and it is affecting her quality of life.
 A modified diet that is suitable for pregnancy (part-program, not the full Eczema Diet) is usually prescribed.
-This is outlined within a section of the Eczema Diet book.

 It is wise to check prescription medications that might prevent you from taking supplements.
 If you are taking medications or if you are pregnant or breast feeding we suggest seeing your doctor for professional advice.